alrob22/CS4455-Shark/Shark_PaddleHomeBeforeDark_readme.txt

 Known problem areas:
 - skybox won't reset back to light when restarting game from pause menu but works when you re-launch the game
+- autoforward W animations will play regardless of having no stamina
+- no sfx during autoforward

 Team Contributions/Manifest: